makandra/spreewald/README.md

 This is done by rerunning any assertions until they suceed or a timeout is reached.

+We consider a couple of potential exceptions as "retriable", including
+    Capybara::ElementNotFound, (R)Spec::Expectations::ExpectationNotMetError, Capybara::Poltergeist::ClickFailed

+You can add your own error class with
+    ToleranceForSeleniumSyncIssues::RETRY_ERRORS << 'MyCustomError'

 You can achieve this in your own steps by wrapping them inside a `patiently do` block, like

     Then /^I should see "([^\"]*)" in the HTML$/ do |text|